Satyam018/Ecommerce-store/README.md

 2. **Create Build Files for All Services**
 Each service requires a build file (e.g., Dockerfile, build configuration).
 Ensure you have the necessary build files set up for each service in your project.

-3. **Navigate to the ecommerce-store Directory**
+3. **Navigate to the e-commerce-store Directory**
-Once you've prepared the build files, navigate to the ecommerce-store directory:
+Once you've prepared the build files, navigate to the e-commerce-store directory:

-        cd ecommerce-store
+        cd Ecommerce-store

 4. **Run Docker Compose**